-The 2017 Eye Banking Statistical Report includes data from all 57 U.S. and 11 international member eye bank reporting entities for the calendar year 2017 and represents an essentially complete picture of eye banking activity among eye banks in the United States.
+The 2018 Eye Banking Statistical Report includes data from all 57 U.S. and 11 international member eye bank reporting entities for the calendar year 2018 and represents a complete picture of eye banking activity among eye banks.

 This year’s report includes the popular annual comparison of the domestic use of U.S. supplied intermediate-term preserved tissue and the analysis of the types of keratoplasty performed for a specific diagnosis.
-For the first time, we can do a side-by-side comparison of domestic vs. international indications for keratoplasty.
+Data was separated by location of use (domestic vs. international) and keratoplasty type (PK, EK, or ALK), which allows for side-by-side comparison of domestic vs. international indications for keratoplasty.
 The large number of “unknown” surgical indications in international transplants compromised the validity of the conclusions drawn in previous years when domestic and international data were combined.
-New this year is the data on the distribution of 81,118 transplant corneas by country and continent by EBAA U.S. and international members.
+The data on the distribution of 82,838 transplant corneas is reported by country and continent by EBAA U.S. and international members.

 EBAA members utilize EBAA Connect, our web-based reporting tool for real-time data reporting and analysis.
 EBAA Connect includes graphical analysis of data, a table feature, and allows eye banks to benchmark against the average performance of all eye banks over any time span – from a single month to multiple years.